 - At least 3 committee members in the positions of Chair/President, Secretary and Junior Treasurer.
 Fill in this information on this officers list form.

-- A Senior Treasurer - This is a person who has at least a Cambridge MA and resides in the city (typically a college fellow or some other University official).
+- A Senior Treasurer – this person should appear on the Roll of the Regent House.
 Start by approaching someone known to you, e.g. a college personal tutor or supervisor.

 - If your society has been running for some time, you will need a statement of its current financial position, signed by the Senior Treasurer.
-This specimen accounts form indicates the format they would prefer this to be in.
+There is an example accounts form available under 'Useful Documentation' on the University' Clubs and Societies webpage.